THARMATT/Data-Structures/Readme.md

 # Data Structures and ALgorithms

-This README provides a brief overview of different Data Structures and ALgorithms.
+This README provides a brief overview of different Data Structures and Algorithms.

 ## Object-Oriented Programming (OOP)